Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 • All annual reports on goals and objectives.

-• All other reports prepared by the committee, its subcommittees, or workgroups.
+• All other reports prepared by the committee, or its subcommittees.

 • Committee Meetings